AhmadHudhud83/WarzoneEliteEsportsPlatform/README.md

+# Warzone Elite 🎮

-Warzone Elite eSports tournaments & leagues platform is a dynamic online portal dedicated to the esports community, offering a range of features to facilitate competitive gaming experiences.
+**Warzone Elite** is a dynamic online platform designed for the esports community, offering tournaments, leagues, and competitive gaming experiences.
+It provides a seamless environment for organizing and participating in esports events.